K3nse1/Tic-Tac-Toe/README.md

 ### `cpu_turn(board, n)`

 The `cpu_turn` function is responsible for the CPU's move.
+It aims to play optimally and considers potential winning moves for both the user and the CPU.
+It follows these steps:
+- Checks if the CPU can make a winning move in a row, column, or diagonal.
+If so, it makes that move.
+- If the user is about to win (with one move left to victory), it blocks the user's winning move.
-It randomly selects an empty cell on the game board and places the CPU's symbol (2) there.
+- If none of the above conditions are met, the CPU places its symbol (2) in an empty cell on the game board randomly.
 If all cells are occupied, it declares a draw.

 ### `row_winner(board)`